Mahii-12/Online-Banking-System/README.md

 * Developed a TransactionService class to facilitate transactions for users and their accounts.
 Implemented transactional operations such as Deposit, Withdrawal, and Transfer to enable seamless fund management.

 ## Authorization Endpoints:
-* Configured authorization endpoints (/users/**, /account/**, and /transaction/**) to permit all REST endpoints.
+* Configured authorization endpoints to permit all REST endpoints.
 This allowed users convenient access to system functionalities without authentication barriers.
 > Endpoints:
  ```json
 {